contaware/git-docs-notes/README.md

   git merge <remotename>/<remotebranchname>
   ```

+The fetch updates your local repository with all of the latest changes from the remote repository (including tags), but it does not make any changes to your Working Tree.

+The merge command incorporates changes from the given remote branch into the current branch.
+It will try to auto merge, if it fails, it will annotate your text files with the differences.
+You have to review the annotated files and when done do commit them.

-Hint: after deleting a branch from a remote interface like GitHub, call `git pull` or `git fetch` with the `-p` prune option to remove any remote-tracking references that no longer exist on the remote.
+Hint: after deleting a branch from a remote interface like GitHub, call `git fetch` with the `-p` prune option to remove any remote-tracking references that no longer exist on the remote.

 ## Work with GitHub